SharedSmally/doc/python/install.md

 - [Sample2](https://wiki.wxpython.org/GLCanvas)
 - [Sample3](https://community.khronos.org/t/rubberband-problems-using-opengl-wxpython/57581): Add self.context = glcanvas.GLContext(self)

+Make sure the frame is shown before calling SetCurrent

 For the older (before wx 2.7.x) and simpler method, create a wxGLCanvas window using one of the three constructors that implicitly create a rendering context, call wxGLCanvas::SetCurrent to direct normal OpenGL commands to the window, and then call wxGLCanvas::SwapBuffers to show the OpenGL buffer on the window.

 For the newer (wx 2.7.x+) method, create a wxGLCanvas window using the constructor that does not create an implicit rendering context, create an explicit instance of a wxGLContext that is initialized with the wxGLCanvas yourself, then use either wxGLCanvas::SetCurrent with the instance of the wxGLContext or wxGLContext::SetCurrent with the instance of the wxGLCanvas to bind the OpenGL state that is represented by the rendering context to the canvas, and then call wxGLCanvas::SwapBuffers to swap the buffers of the OpenGL canvas and thus show your current output.